mrgnhnt96/revali/doc-site/docs/constructs/revali_server/core/00-controllers.md

 ## Dependencies

 Eventually, you will need to use a dependency you've configured.
-You can add [instance variables](https://dart.dev/language/constructors#instance-variable-initialization) for these dependencies within the constructor and revali_server will supply the appropriate values based on your dependency configuration.
+You can add [instance variables][instance-variables] for these dependencies within the constructor and revali_server will supply the appropriate values based on your dependency configuration.

 ```dart title="routes/users/users_controller.dart"
 class UsersController {